International User Research Agency

 - Perception of the product and brand.

-- Creation of content in a recognised, comfortable, and familiar format.
+- Creation of content in a recognized, comfortable, and familiar format.

 - Information density differences from culture to culture.